 What’s the best time to post on LinkedIn?

-Studies confirm the best times to post on the Linkedin range between 8 am to 2 pm and the best days to post on Linkedin are from Tuesday to Thursday.
+Studies confirm the best times to post on Linkedin range between 8 am to 2 pm and the best days to post on Linkedin are from Monday to Thursday.
 The same source on “when to post on Linkedin ” also says it doesn’t help if you post outside of business hours or on weekends.

 Let’s have a closer look at these findings.
 It makes sense to post during work hours on workdays since LinkedIn’s demographics comprises of working people, so the best time to catch them is during work hours.